 It is a fact that your customers are searching for products and services online, so being found on Google can be a question of life and death for small business.
 While a long-term SEO strategy for organic visibility is great, sometimes as a business we just can’t afford to wait around long enough!
 That’s why Google Ads can be enormously beneficial to small business, but they can be tricky to execute successfully if you’re not spending all day working out the kinks of digital marketing like us professionals.
 However, when set up and managed well, Google Ads can help you tick some short-term business goals off your list fast.
 Whether it is through increased calls, website visits or foot traffic, it pays off to be on page 1 of Google.
 It has been proven that 72% of consumers visited a store within 5 miles after searching for local businesses on Google.

 Are you a small business owner that needs more traffic?
-We offer a Google Ads Management service where our certified experts help you get the most out of the money you put in, starting from $79/week.
+At Gordon Digital, we offer a Google Ads Management service where our certified experts help you get the most out of the money you put in, starting from $79/week.
 We continually optimise and adjust your campaign for best results, communicating the process to you transparently the whole way.

 Book a FREE Google Ads audit with us and see what we can do for you!

 Toby has been in the digital marketing industry for over seven years now,